With a peak of 966 metres (3,169 feet), Ben More is the highest mountain on the Isle of Mull and is a must-do for all visitors to the island.

-No visitor to the Isle of Mull can fail to be slightly dumbstruck by the enormous mass of Ben More.
-As the highest mountain on the island (rising to an impressive 3169 feet, or 966 meters), this mountain (correctly called a Munro), dominates the landscape for miles around and promises to offer some of the best views on Mull.
+No visitor to the Isle of Mull can fail to be slightly awestruck by the enormous mass of Ben More.
+As the highest mountain on the island (rising to an impressive 3,169 feet), this mountain (actually a Munro) dominates the landscape for miles around and offers amazing views from the summit.

 There are two routes to reach the top of Ben More, one from the shore of Loch Na Keal on its northern side and the other from the shore of Loch Beg on its southern side.
-Both are equally enjoyable although the second route from Loch Beg is much steeper and more difficult.
+Both are equally enjoyable although the second route from Loch Beg is much steeper.

-Both routes will take you approximately 4 hours to complete so you’ll need to have some prior mountain walking experience before you attempt the journey.
-One word of warning though – the mountain is formed from magnetic volcanic rock so compasses might not work in certain areas.
-Don’t get caught out!Read more...
+Both routes will take you approximately 4 hours to get to the summit and it would be a good idea to have prior mountain walking experience before you attempt the climb.
+One word of warning – the mountain is formed from a magnetic volcanic rock so compasses might not work in certain areas.

 As the only Munro on Mull, Ben More offers a perfect opportunity to get your boots on if you’re into Munro bagging.
 The trails leading into the mountain are few and far between but once you get towards the summit you’ll be rewarded with the best viewpoint on the entire island.

 One of the attractions of this mountain is that it has such a diverse landscape.

 On your way up you’ll find a mixture of thick grassland, waterfalls, muddy bogs, scree-strewn cliff faces, woodland (at the bottom), rocky tracks and car-sized boulders, and there’s a fair amount of wildlife to keep an eye open for as you make your way past each section.